 Statistical Functions

 Inforiver supports an array of statistical formulas and functions for calculating rank, standard deviation, variance, mean, median, mode, percentiles, and much more.
-Below is the list of all statistical formulas supported:
+Below is a list of all statistical formulas available:

 Returns the rank of a number in a list; if there are duplicates, the rank remains the same (similar to RANK).
 The next rank is skipped.